You have no items in your shopping cart.

 Getting back to exercise after baby can be daunting regardless of how you delivered your baby.
 However, if you had a c-section, this could add another layer of consideration to getting back into exercise.
-It’s important to know when to start exercise after c-section.
+It's important to know when to start exercise after c-section.
+For a comprehensive guide and planner for exercise post c-section, check out our guide and planner for more help.

 It may surprise some that you can actually start exercise immediately after a c-section.
 It is important to follow some basic guidelines when it comes to exercise after a c-section, but it isn't complicated.